-Fig. 2: Basic usage of FidMark together with the POSO ontology provide the dictionary names of markers as they are available in OpenCV to facilitate the development as outlined in design goal DG7.
+Fig. 2: Basic usage of FidMark together with the POSO ontology

 To demonstrate the generality of FidMark for applications outside the domain of augmented reality, we provide the fidmark-dicom alignment ontology to align fiducial markers and POSO with the Digital Imaging and Communications in Medicine (DICOM) ontology [19] in our supplemental material.